mwang840/Duck_Clicking_Game/README.md

 # Duck_Clicking_Game
 A simple Duck Clicking Game that is made in unity.
-This is my first attempt of learning unity and making sprites move (major upgrade from Scratch)
+This is my first attempt of learning unity and making sprites move
 <h1>Features: </h1>
 <ul>
   <li>Ducks which spawn at (0, 0) and travel different speeds</li>
-  <li>Player can click on the duck which increases the score by 1</h1>
+  <li>Player can click on the duck which increases the score by 1</li>
+  <li></li>
   </ul>

   I will add more features as this game goes on.